 What do we learn from the ancient history of fecal transplantation?

-The ancient fecal transplantations did not have any background support from life science.
-However, healers of those days should be fully aware of the obnoxious nature of the products at the terminal end of the digestive tract: something that has been influenced through its passage along the guts, taken as useless, to be discarded, may be toxic or harmful.
-Under special circumstances, such obscure but intimate product could provide unexpected outcome: changes in the normal vital activities, especially related to the digestive system itself, and under desperate situations of uncontrolled acute or chronic circumstances, might have counter acting value.
-This plausible explanation matches quite well today’s practice of fecal transplantation.
-Today we aim at a change of intestinal microbiome.
-In those ancient day clinicians were aiming at a change of intestinal environment (without knowledge about bacteria)[21,22].

-If any benefit did come out from the old practice, it could not have been related to live-microbiome.
-It could only be the provision of a specific micro-environment through the return of unwanted metabolized wastes that have gone through various forms of artificial treatment.
+The ancient fecal transplantations did not have any evidence from life science.
+However, healers of those days were fully aware that fecal matter may be toxic or harmful.
+However, under special circumstances the fecal matter could provide unexpected and favorable outcomes.
+This plausible explanation matches quite well with today’s practice of fecal transplantation.
+Today, we aim at a change of the intestinal microbiome.
+In those ancient days, clinicians were aiming at a change of the intestinal environment (without the knowledge about bacteria)[21,22].
+The benefits from the old practice were not related to a live microbiome.
+It could only be the provision of a specific microenvironment through the return of unwanted metabolized wastes that went through various forms of artificial treatment.

-Today, we are working on various ways to changes the microbiome at different levels of the gut and for a variety of gastro intestinal derangements, which are likely to be related to odd bacterial flora or infection[23,24].
-Since microbiome in the gut represents a healthy symbiosis between the human body and the organisms, a micro-environment suitable for a stable healthy symbiotic situation is of vital importance to maintain the stability.
-While we may still need fecal transplant in situation when immediate or fast results are needed, should the research direction include studies on the provision of favorable micro-environment for the usual symbiotic microbiome?
-Provision of the vital microenvironment could be preventive against the loss of normal microbiome in inflammatory conditions.
-A suitable micro-environment for the healthy microbiome should also be the result after fecal transplantation.
-In future, creating suitable oral prescriptions acceptable to all users with the aim of maintaining the favorable micro-environment could be the research direction.
+Today, we are working on various ways to changes the microbiome at different levels of the gut for a variety of gastro intestinal disorders, which are likely to be related to odd bacterial flora or infection[23,24].
+Because the microbiome in the gut represents a healthy symbiosis between the human body and the organisms, a microenvironment suitable for a stable healthy symbiotic situation is of vital importance to maintain the stability.
+While we may still need fecal transplant in situations when immediate results are needed, the research direction should include studies on the provision of a favorable microenvironment for the usual symbiotic microbiome.
+Provision of the vital microenvironment could be preventive against the loss of the normal microbiome in inflammatory conditions.
+A suitable microenvironment for a healthy microbiome should also be the result after fecal transplantation.
+In the future, creating suitable oral prescriptions acceptable to all users with the aim of maintaining a favorable microenvironment could be the research direction.
 Obviously, more details about the symbiotic microbiomes at different levels of the gastrointestinal tract will need to be defined first[25].

-Transplantation of living microbiome has the intension of providing active beneficial organisms to the gut which for various reasons, have failed to maintain their satisfactory survival.
-Unsatisfactory, microenvironment necessary for microbial replication could be the cause.
-After all, it has been reported that as much as 20% to 60% of human associated microbiome, depending on body site, is uncultivable[26].
-Instead of re-introduction of the microbiome, which is difficult to control and yet lack of standards, a satisfactory restoration of the micro-environments in the guts might be an alternative.
-With a suitable micro-environment, the spontaneous replication of the original microbiome which should have remained, in small quantities would become possible[27].
+Transplantation of a living microbiome has the intention of providing active, beneficial organisms to the gut, which for various reasons has failed to maintain their satisfactory survival.
+An unsatisfactory microenvironment necessary for microbial replication could be the cause.
+After all, it has been reported that as much as 20% to 60% of the human associated microbiome is uncultivable[26].
+Instead of reintroduction of the microbiome, which is difficult to control and lacks standards, a satisfactory restoration of the microenvironments in the gut might be an alternative.
+With a suitable microenvironment, the spontaneous replication of the original microbiome that should have remained in small quantities would become possible[27].

-The strength of the study was found the basis of modern therapy from ancient records.
-The limitation of the study was that more literatures or references of ancient days should be collected to strength the basis of today’s practice of fecal transplantation.
+The strength of the study was found in the basis of modern therapy from ancient records.
+The limitation of the study was that more ancient references would strengthen the basis of today’s practice of fecal transplantation.

 Conclusion